daattali/beautiful-jekyll/_posts/2021-03-19-how-to-update-to-vsphere-7.0-update-2.md

 ![](/img/v7u2-1.png)

-Once you have downloaded the ISO you have to mount it on the VCSA VM virtual CD drive.
+Once you have downloaded the ISO you have to mount it on the VCSA VM's virtual CD drive.

 * Then connect to the VAMI and browse to the Update pane, click **Check Update** and select one of the two according to whether the server has internet access or not.